MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ### [Azure CLI](#tab/azure-cli)

+Azure CLI commands can be run in the [Azure Cloud Shell](https://shell.azure.com/) or on a workstation with the [Azure CLI installed](/cli/azure/install-azure-cli).

 [!INCLUDE [Include showing how create registry with Azure CLI](<./includes/tutorial-container-web-app/container-registry-create-cli.md>)]

 ---

 ## 2. Build an image in Azure Container Registry

-Building the image in Azure is typically faster and easier than building locally and then pushing the image to a registry.
-Also, building in the cloud doesn't require Docker to be running in your dev environment.
+Building in the cloud doesn't require Docker to be running in your dev environment.

 ### [VS Code](#tab/vscode-aztools-build)